How each of us can do our part to reduce road congestion

-What’s most unfortunate is that traffic is now what Bengaluru has come to be associated with.
+What’s most unfortunate is that traffic and road congestion is now what Bengaluru has come to be associated with.
 There’s no sugar coating it.
 Not ‘Garden City’ ‘Pub Capital’ or even ‘ Silicon Valley’.
 It’s ‘Traffic Capital’, and it’s likely to stick, unless things seriously change around here.

 The unprecedented rise in traffic can be attributed to the city’s growing ambitions, limited infrastructure and staggering vehicle ownership statistics in the city.
 You must have seen reports about how over 1750 new vehicles are added to the roads every day, and how the vehicular population has far surpassed 80 lakhs.

 We began to wonder: what would losing a few cars add to the city?

 So we did the math.
 Assuming the size of the average vehicle in Bangalore to be 25.4 m2 we thought of what we stand to gain, by losing a few cars.
 Would this actually help avoid a heavy traffic jam?

 Here’s what we found.